Abou Bakr Al-Mel: 2014–15 season

-He stayed at Salam Zgharta for 2014-15 season to make it his first club where he played for two seasons straight.
-His first season this season came on 23 November 2014 against Al-Nabi Shayth F.C.
-He make 15 appearances with 5 goals for this season.
+He stayed at Salam Zgharta for 2014–15 season to make it his first club where he played for two seasons straight.
+His first season this season came on 23 November 2014 against Al-Nabi Shayth He make 15 appearances with 5 goals for this season.
 For winning the Lebanese FA Cup in the previous season, Salam Zgharta was given the chance to compete in AFC Cup which will be his and the club inaugural season competing in the cup.
-His debut in AFC Cup came on 17 February 2015 in 2015 AFC Cup qualifying play-off against Tajikistan club, Khayr Vahdat FK where they won 3-0 and qualified to the group stage.
+His debut in AFC Cup came on 17 February 2015 in 2015 AFC Cup qualifying play-off against Tajikistan club, Khayr Vahdat FK where they won 3–0 and qualified to the group stage.
 His first goal in the AFC Cup was during the match against Al-Nahda Club, an Oman based club where he scored twice to make a 2–1 win.
 Their journey in the 2015 AFC Cup came to an end after placed in 4th position with only 3 points after only 1 match won from 6 matches.